maierfelix/azula/README.md

 ### Window.prototype.onbinarymessage

 An equivalent method is available in the GUI.
+See [this](https://github.com/maierfelix/azula/tree/master/examples/binary) example as a reference.

 The *binarymessage* system should only be used when sending large data between Node and *azula*.
 The `buffer` argument is a referenced buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.